yuanbei/Nars-Wiki/Budget-Value.md

 Every Narsese statement is represented using a task, three or more concepts, task-links and term-links.
 Budget value of input task is a default value which is a hyper-parameter of the system.
 Budget Value of a derived task is computed based on budget of its parents, inference rule and type of inference used.
 Budget values of concepts, task-links and term-links are computed based on budget, complexity and [truth expectation](https://github.com/opennars/opennars/wiki/Revision-and-Choice-Rules) of associated tasks.

 ### Concept update
 **Priority** is being increased when a task (to which task-link is pointing) inside a concept is being processed.
-It is also is increased then task is It is updated using **OR** function in OpenNARS that is "old priority of a concept" **OR** "priority of a task"
+It is also increased concept is being repeatedly used in derivation or input.
+It is updated using **OR** function in OpenNARS that is "old priority of a concept" **OR** "priority of a task"

-**Durability** is updated by using average of "durability of a concept" and "durability of a task being processed in Task Bag within a concept"
+**Durability** highly is dependent on the task currently being processed.
+It updated by using average of "durability of a concept" and "durability of a task being processed in Task Bag within a concept"

-**Quality** is being updated only if a concept participated during [procedural knowledge](https://github.com/opennars/opennars/wiki/Procedural-Inference) inference.
+**Quality** for a concept is mostly stays the same.
+It is updated only if a concept participates during [procedural knowledge](https://github.com/opennars/opennars/wiki/Procedural-Inference) inference.

 ### Task-link update
-**Priority** uses "parent task priority" increased by "priority of a term-link from derived task to a given concept"
+**Priority** of task-link depend on parent's priority the task is derived from.
+It uses "parent task priority" increased by "priority of a term-link from derived task to a given concept"

-**Durability** is computed as following: [("durability of a parent task") / ("complexity of derived task")] * ("term link durability from derived task to a concept of given task-link")
+**Durability** is computed as following: [("durability of a parent task") / ("complexity of derived task")] * ("term link durability from derived task to a concept of given task-link").
+Thus complexity negatively influence durability of a task-link which then affects durability of a concept since durability of a concept is an average of concept's and task-link's durability.

 **Quality** is ("truth expectation of parent task") / ("complexity of derived task")